PeddiKarthikeya/FileManagement/README.md

 This is a PHP-based web application that allows users to upload files, and provides role-based access control for administrators to manage and approve uploaded files.
 The application is designed with simplicity and security in mind, ensuring a streamlined process for managing file uploads in a multi-user environment.

-Features
+Features:

-User Authentication:
+*User Authentication:

 Users can register and log in using their email and password.

-User roles: Admin and User.
+*User roles: Admin and User.

 Secure sessions and redirection based on user roles.

-Role-Based Access Control:
+*Role-Based Access Control:
 Admin:

 Can upload, view, approve, and delete any files.